top of page

 Image by Maxime Vandenberge

-Saturday 30th August 12pm-5pm
+Saturday 1st November 12pm-5pm

 Teas at Chastleton Church.

-To raise funds for the group, we shall be serving teas at Chastleton Church, next door to Chastleton House.
+"Barnie needs a Box" campaign, we shall be serving teas at Chastleton Church, next door to Chastleton House.
 You don't need to be visiting the house to come along, so please join us for a cup of tea or sparkling cordial and a slice of home made cake!

-Friday 24th October 7.30pm
+Friday 24th October 7.30pm SORRY, SOLD OUT

 Hedgehog Talk with Hugh Warwick, the Hedgehog-loving ecologist and author.